NoJokeFNA/mc-protection/SETUP.md

    - If you face any issues with this, try the following solutions:
      - Install `libfontconfig1` and/or `fontconfig` and/or `libxtst6` to your system: `sudo apt-get install <package-name>`
      - Add `-Djava.awt.headless=true` to your startup flags (`java -Xmx... ... -Djava.awt.headless=true -jar BungeeCord.jar`)
-   - If you are using [pterodactyl](https://pterodactyl.io/), it may won't work.
-You have to contact their support.
+   - If you are using [pterodactyl](https://pterodactyl.io/), use one of the images provided [here](https://github.com/AktiCube/containers) according to the Java version you would like to use.
-     - You can try to use the following docker images:
-       - `ghcr.io/pteroforge/yolks:java_8`
-       - `ghcr.io/pteroforge/yolks:java_11`
-       - `ghcr.io/pteroforge/yolks:java_16`
-       - `ghcr.io/pteroforge/yolks:java_17`

 <hr>